mkchoi212/mkchoi212.github.io/_posts/2016-02-03-word-sneak.md

 ![End game summary]({{ site.url }}/assets/word-sneak/word-5.png)

 # 😲😲😲 (Updated 2016)
-> This app is the **first app I ever made** and took **2 weeks to make**.
+> This app is the **first app I ever made** and took **2 weeks to finish**.
 And out of 5 apps I have made so far, **it has been the best selling one**.
 It sold (free/paid) about **500 copies per month**.

 Is it beginner's luck?
 I don't think so.
 I don't believe in luck.
-So, let's go scientific on this.
+To find out why it sold well, let's go scientific on this.

 # Hypothesis
 The app was mediocre at best and lacked many features.
-The UI was not natural and the code was inefficient.
+The UX was not natural and the code was ugly.
 The app itself could have not been the reason it succeeded.

 After some thought, I came to the conclusion that

-> The app was very discoverable due to its name and people ended up buying it.
+> The app was **very discoverable** due to its name and people ended up buying it.

 # Supporting Argument
 My guess is that every time Jimmy Fallon did a corner of Word Sneak on his show, 500 people thought of the same thing I thought of; "It would be cool to play this on my iPhone/iPod."

-They went on to search for it on the App Store and what do you know, there's only one app name Word Sneak.
-Simple as that.
+They would then grab their iPhones and search on the App Store to find out that there is only one app with the name "Word Sneak".
+And because they are curious about the app, they would download it.

 # Conclusion
 **Your app's name is CRUCIAL.**

 If you name your app poorly, people are not going to find your app no matter how good it may be.

-This app was lucky in that it ended up getting free global scale advertisement thanks to Jimmy Fallon.
+This app was lucky in the sense that it ended up getting free global scale advertisement thanks to Jimmy Fallon.
 But for most people, this won't be the case.
 So, I believe naming your application in the following format

 ```
 [catchy name] - "8 words describing your app with a key adjective/verb"
 ```

-is a good way to make it discoverable.
+is a good first step towards making your app more discoverable.